geminerald/buglight/README.md

 An Online Bug tracker offering convenient ways to monitor and update statuses of bugs on your software.
 Fully customisable.

-Offering a free version for individuals who want to use it on personal projects or for study or a competitievlly priced paid version for companies with a 2 week free trial offer.
+Offering a free version for individuals who want to use it on personal projects or for study or a competitively priced paid version for companies with a 2 week free trial offer.

+## User Experience

+### Project Goals

+The goal of this project is to provide a service to track issues with software, either individually or on a team.
+Users will be able to create accounts, log in, store details of their issues and update the issues as required.

+### User Goals

+* Create bug reports and track them to resolution.
+* Update bug reports.
+* A visually appealing and straightforward design.
+* A fully responsive service that operates the same across all devices.
+* Have an overview of currently reported issues or historical data.

+### Site Owner Goals

+* Provide users with a service to track their software issues and generate revenue from paid version/ subscription.
+* Generate revenue with advertising space targeted at software teams since this is the target audience.

+### User Stories:

+* "I need a way to track issues for projects that I was working on.
+Notepad or sticky notes are just cluttered and often deleted or impossible to find" - John
+* "

+### User Requirements and Expectations

+#### User Requirements

+#### User Expectations

 ## Design